antoniogarrote/rdfstore-js/README.md

 ###High level interface

-The following interface is a convenience API to work with Javascript code instead of using query strings.
+The following interface is a convenience API to work with Javascript code instead of using SPARQL query strings.
 It is built on top of the RDF Interfaces W3C API.

     /* retrieving a whole graph as JS Interafce API graph object */